jcheong0428/jcheong0428.github.io/_posts/2018-02-16-Korean_Politicians_with_fake_twitter_followers.md

 one of the candidates for the 18th presidential election and was also a member of the National Assembly.
 She and her party has been removed from the assembly in December 2014 after being criticized for being [pro-North Korean](https://en.wikipedia.org/wiki/Lee_Jung-hee).
 She joined Twitter on January 2010 and still has 271K followers.
+From here on I will start plotting the cumulative follower plot and the histogram side by side with the histogram rotated 90 degrees.

-<iframe width="1100" height="800" frameborder="0" scrolling="no" src="//plot.ly/~jcheong0428/96.embed"></iframe>
+<iframe width="1100" height="600" frameborder="0" scrolling="no" src="//plot.ly/~jcheong0428/120.embed"></iframe>

 Streaks of followers are more noticeable here that begins around late 2011 to early 2012.
 There is also another distinct horizontal streak around Dec 2012.

-<iframe width="1100" height="500" frameborder="0" scrolling="no" src="//plot.ly/~jcheong0428/102.embed"></iframe>

-Again, the histogram confirms that there is an imbalance in the join dates of followers with huge peaks at Dec 2011 and Dec 2012 with 16.4K followers have created their account in December 2011.
+The histogram confirms that there is an imbalance in the join dates of followers with huge peaks at Dec 2011 and Dec 2012 that add up to 24K followers.

 <br><br>